IDMNYU/DM997X-Thesis-FA15/thesis_roles.md

 * The Thesis Project Advisor agrees to attend the Thesis Defense Panel, and will be given a digital copy of their Thesis paper for review.

 * The Thesis Defense will be scheduled at a time that is good for the Thesis Project Advisor and the External Reviewer sometime during Mon 12/7 through Fri 12/11.
 Date, Time, and Room to be determined.
-External Reviewer (TBD in consultation with thesis project advisor)

-###The External Reviewer (is identified in consultation with the Thesis Project Advisor.)
+###External Reviewer (is identified in consultation with the Thesis Project Advisor.)

 * The Thesis Project Advisor, Thesis Faculty or IDM's Coordinator of Academic Programs will contact the External Reviewer to determine their availability for the Thesis Defense.